qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 the local Address IDs that the uniflow uses from the sender's perspective.
 With this information, the remote can then validate the public address and associate the advertised with the perceived addresses.

-TODO maybe move this paragraph in a companion draft

-Hosts that are connected behind an address sharing mechanism may collect the external IP address and port numbers assigned to the hosts and then use their addresses in the ADD_ADDRESS.
-Means to gather such information include, but not limited to, UPnP IGD, PCP, or STUN.

 Coping with Address Removals